evgeniya-zhukova/Airline_app/README.md

 C#

 ## Description:
-The application is an individual project.
+The application is a group project.